Last Updated December 1, 2020

 If you’re having a hard time figuring out how much you should be spending in each expense category, read my article “How Much Should I Be Spending?”
 This article will give you a general idea of how much of your income you should allocate to each spending area.

-My Monthly Budget template makes it easy for you to see exactly what percent of your income is going to what expenses.
+My Monthly Budget template is also a great tool that makes it easy for you to see exactly where your money is going and what percent of your income is going to what expenses.
 This makes it simple for you to compare your spending to the recommended averages I give you in the How Much Should I Be Spending article.

 If you want to know step-by-step exactly how I use my household budget spreadsheet to manage my money you can read “How I Use My Monthly and Yearly Household Budget Spreadsheet.”